Ultimating/UltraColor/README.md

 Join MineAcademy to learn Java and plugin development and get a 25€ discount!--->

 ## IMPORTANT: This plugin is now officially at end of life and will not recieve any updates nor support.
-For more information/reasoning, please see this [here](https://www.spigotmc.org/resources/ultracolor-end-of-life.85332/update?update=501054).

 # UltraColor